MSroczynski3/Mock-Service/README.md

 ### Common Issues

 **Build fails with Java version error:**
+- Ensure Java 21 (LTS) is installed
+- Gradle will automatically use Java 21 for compilation (configured in `build.gradle.kts`)
-- Ensure Java 24 is installed and `JAVA_HOME` is set correctly
+- If Java 21 is not detected, verify it's installed and in your system PATH
+- You can check installed Java versions: `java -version`
+- Note: Gradle 9.0 can run with Java 17+ (including Java 25), but the project code requires Java 21

 **Tests fail with Docker/Testcontainers errors:**
 - Ensure Docker Desktop is installed and running